 Check out this amazing Hindu temple in Neasden, London: the BAPS Shri Swaminarayan Mandir.

-The lightly-industrial A-roads of Neasden aren’t on every tourist’s ‘must-visit’ list, but this north-west neighbourhood is home to one of the most remarkable buildings in London, one which also makes visitors welcome – it’s a beautiful, traditional Hindu temple, standing some 70 feet high, carved entirely out of stone.
+The lightly-industrial A-roads of Neasden aren’t on every tourist’s ‘must-visit’ list, but this north-west neighbourhood is home to one of the most remarkable buildings in London, one which also makes visitors welcome – it’s a beautiful, traditional Hindu temple, standing some 70 feet high, carved entirely out of stone, and free to visit to boot.
 [Header photo: Saurabh Chatterjee]

 And the story behind it is actually rather surprising!